etlaM21/t1mesculptures/thesis/README.md

-# _Notes 25/10/19_
+# _Notes 25/10/19_ -> Updated _25/10/22_

 ## Research Question

 1. What is the art historical position of T1MESCULPTURES concerning the representation of time and motion, particularly in relation to Modernist predecessors and other relevant artistic/procedural frameworks?
 2. What is the relationship between artists' sequential, narrative goals (2D animation) and their spatial goals (3D sculpture) during the creative process for T1MESCULPTURES?
-3. How do artists describe their experiences of flow and time perception while engaging in the time-to-space translation process?
+3. How do artists describe their experiences time perception while engaging in the time-to-space translation process?

 ## Hypothesss